 A Horse & Hound Podcast Advertising Series with Champion

-Welcome to the third episode of The Champion Safety Series, a Horse & Hound Podcast Advertising Series, in which our regular host Pippa Roome talks to the British Horse Society and British Riding Clubs’ Rachael Hollely-Thompson and Champion’s Helen Riley about why body protectors are important for riders of all levels and how they work to help keep riders safe.
+Welcome to episode four of The Champion Safety Series, a Horse & Hound Podcast Advertising Series, in which our regular host Pippa Roome talks to four special guests about the Riding A Dream Academy, which was set up to help riders from under-represented communities experience the racing industry.

-This is the third in a six-part podcast series, produced in partnership with Champion.
+This is the fourth in a six-part podcast series, produced in partnership with Champion.
 You can listen online here or via your favourite podcast app.

 More episodes of The Champion Safety Series podcast